Nurou/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 #### Structural typing

 <!-- TypeScript is a structurally typed language.
 In structural typing, an element is considered to be compatible with another if  for each feature within the second element's type, a corresponding and identical feature exists in the first element's type.
 Two types are considered to be identical if each is compatible with the other. -->
 TypeScript is a structurally typed language.
-In structural typing two elements are considered to be compatible with oneanother if for each feature within the type of the first element a corresponding and identical feature exists within the type of the second element.
+In structural typing two elements are considered to be compatible with one another if for each feature within the type of the first element a corresponding and identical feature exists within the type of the second element.
 Two types are considered to be identical if they are compatible with each other.

 #### Type inference

 <!-- In TypeScript, the compiler can attempt to infer the type information if no explicit type has been specified.
 The inference is done based on the assigned value and it's usage. -->
 <!-- The type inference takes place when initializing variables and members, setting parameter default values, and determining function return types. -->
 The TypeScript compiler can attempt to infer the type information if no type has been specified.
-Variable's type can be inferred based on its assigned value and its usage.
-The type inference take place when initializing variables and members, setting parameter default values, and determining function return types.
+A variable's type can be inferred based on its assigned value and its usage.
+The type inference takes place when initializing variables and members, setting parameter default values, and determining function return types.

 <!-- As an example consider the function <i>add</i> -->
 For example consider the function <i>add</i>